Which Of The Following Is A National Power Only

 • Economic Power: A strong economy is required to fund military research, development, procurement, and maintenance.

-• Technological Advancement: Modern militaries rely heavily on advanced technology, which requires a robust scientific and engineering base.
+• Technological Advancement: Modern militaries rely heavily on advanced technology, which requires a solid scientific and engineering base.

 • Skilled Population: A well-educated and trained population is needed to operate and maintain sophisticated military equipment.